jheden/Portfolio/Games/Spellslingers/README.md

 # Spellslingers

-A twin-stick arena battler with wizards casting a whopping 126 spells.
+A twin-stick arena battler with wizards where you're able to cast a whopping 126 different spells.

 * Idea and design
 * Systems for health, damage, and resistances.